Download syllabus as PDF

 The methods, applications, and implications of genomics–the analysis of whole genomes.
-Microbial, plant and animal genomics are addressed, as well asmedical, ethical and legal implications.
+Microbial, plant and animal genomics are addressed, as well as medical, ethical and legal implications.
 The lab provides exposure and experience on a range of bioinformatics approaches–the computer applications used in genome analysis.
 Much of this course content was written by Professor Matthew MacManes

-Instructor: Jeffrey Miller Email: jeffrey.miller@unh.edu Office: Gregg 222 Office hours: 11-12pm or by appointment
+Office hours: 11-12pm or by appointment

-MWF 10:10-11:00PM HS 201
+MWF 10:10-11:00PM Murkland 202

-Friday 3:10-5:00PM in Hewitt 301
+Friday 3:10-5:00PM in James G

-Canvas: I will use this for grades Website: https://jthmiller.github.io/GEN711_S21/ Google: All of the computational tools you’ll learn this semester has been discussed by the world-wide bioinformatics community.
-A huge part of applied bioinformatics is a matter of learning how to ask the question in way that someone else has. stackoverflow.com is where it’s at!
-SummerWorkshops: https://angus.readthedocs.io/en/2019/
+Google: All of the computational tools you’ll learn this semester has been discussed by the world-wide bioinformatics community.
+A huge part of applied bioinformatics is a matter of learning how to ask the question in way that someone else has.
+Stackoverflow.com is where it’s at!

 Lab Assignments: These are assigned in lab, and typically involve some sort of sequence analysis, short answer questions, and the notes that you took during lab.
 You may work in groups, but you must submit your own report.
 These will be due in lab, unless otherwise instructed.
 NO late assignments accepted.
 9 labs, lowest dropped.
 80/200 lab and discussion points

-Lab Practicals: One lab practical exam (50 pts, 50/150 of the lab points).
+Lab Practicals: Two lab practical exams (50 pts, 100/200 of the lab points).

 Paper Discussion Participation Points: We will discuss genomics and bioinformatics papers over the semester.
 Groups will be tasked with summarizing the paper to get discussion rolling.
 Participation in this discussion will earn 20 points (20/100)